Ben-PH/os161/Documentation/learning_project/src/hello/ch-01-02-configure-setup.md

 * Be set up to run the terminal commands that will install your first os161

 ## Known Issues
-TODO: improve this
-* Dependencies missing if using Ubuntu later than v14 TODO: fix for later ubuntus
+* Dependencies missing if using Ubuntu later than v14
 * Some automatic processes not yet complete.

 ```text